root-project/web/manual/python/index.md

 The very same mechanism is used internally in ROOT to pythonize ROOT classes, and it can be applied to user classes too since ROOT v6.26.

-A more thorough explanation of the `@pythonization` decorator, its parameters and more examples of usage can be found in the tutorial {% include tutorial_py name="pyroot002_pythonizationDecorator" %}.
+A more thorough explanation of the `@pythonization` decorator, its parameters and more examples of usage can be found in the [Python interface documentation](https://root.cern/doc/master/group__Pythonizations.html).

 ## TPython: running Python from C++